 This spring minestrone consists of the following

 You can use anything from lentils, chickpeas, white kidney or Cannellini beans.
-Whatever you choose, I’d recommend sticking with a bean that is light in colour, as opposed to something like a regular kidney bean or black bean, mostly for aesthetic reasons to stick with the springy theme.
+Whatever you choose, I’d recommend sticking with a bean that is light in colour, as opposed to something like a regular kidney bean or black bean, mostly to stick with the springy aesthetic.
 I’m using about the equivalent of a standard sized can, somewhere in the 300 gram range.

 It’s always been my understanding that Minestrone always involves some type of pasta, ideally a small shape that allows for multiple noodles to be delivered in a standard spoonful.
 There is nothing stopping you from using some other starchy thing in place of pasta, like rice or barley, but with any starchy thing you add, be careful with it.
 A small handful is probably all you need.
 If you add too much, it will absorb all the liquid and turn your soup into a veggie casserole in no time.